terra-reference/terraref.github.io/index.md

 ## The Transportation Energy Resources from Renewable Agriculture Phenotyping Reference Platform (TERRA-REF) is a national high-throughput phenotyping platform that aims to revolutionize plant breeding.

-## <i>Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids. </i>
+**_Our goal is to accelerate breeding and the commercial release of high-yield bioenergy sorghum hybrids._**

-#### The critial elements to TERRA-REF's integrated phenotyping system:
+#### TERRA-REF's integrated phenotyping system components:

 **Field phenotyping field scanner system**